 The SAT (Reasoning Test) is a three-hour and forty-five minute test of critical reading, writing, and mathematical abilities administered by the College Board.
-It also includes an optional essay for the writing portion.
 Students will receive a combined score in the range of 400-1600.
+As of June 2021, the College Board will no longer offer the SAT subject test or optional essay.